 What Does Matthew 2:7 Mean?

-Matthew 2:7 describes how Herod secretly called the wise men to find out when the star had appeared, pretending he wanted to worship the newborn king.
-His real plan was to locate and destroy the child out of fear and jealousy.
-This moment reveals the contrast between true worship and selfish power.
+Matthew 2:7 describes how Herod secretly called the wise men to find out when the star had appeared.
+He wanted to use their knowledge to locate the newborn king, but his heart was full of fear and deception.
+This moment shows how power can twist truth when it feels threatened by God's plan.

 Matthew 2:7